 A good statement should highlight your personal strong points and how you can bring these to teaching.
 There’s no ‘one size fits all’ approach, so you should avoid empty clichés or generic statements that don’t say something about you as an individual.

 But as a general guide, it’s a good idea to cover key points such as:

 - Your reasons for wanting to teach – and, more specifically, why you’ll enjoy teaching your chosen subject and/or age group.
 What qualities do you have that will work well in the classroom?
 If you are applying to a secondary route, why are you so passionate about your subject?

 - Your understanding of the rewards and benefits of becoming a teacher.

 - How previous studies and any work experience relate to your chosen subject or age group.
 Make sure you give examples of what you have learnt from your experience, and how it will have a positive effect on your teaching

-- What you’ve learnt during your school experience placements and how this has influenced your application.
+- What you learnt during any school experience placements you may have been on and how this has influenced your application.

 - How you’ve benefitted from any other experience that you may have of working with children or young people – for example as a classroom assistant, or running a youth group or sports club.

 Provide plenty of evidence of your skills and qualities.
 Communication, motivation, organisation, creativity, responsibility and reliability are all important skills for teachers – so offer examples of times when you have successfully demonstrated your ability in these areas.